-Join Mike Pfeiffer for an in-depth discussion in this video Managing Windows services, part of Up and Running with Server Core for Windows Server 2012 R2.
+Join Mike Pfeiffer for an in-depth discussion in this video Managing Windows services, part of Learning Server Core for Windows Server 2012 R2.

 - Managing services is a common task for any server administrator and Core is no different.
 So in Power Shell we do have a set of cmdlets that allow you to manage services.
 So if you run Get-Command, you can see all of these cmdlets.
 And we'll just do a Get-Command*-service so a wild card search to show us that we have a get cmdletto retrieve the services.
 We have a new service command to create services.
 And we can restart, resume and do all kinds of things with services.
 So let's take a look and start working with the services.
 We'll run Get-Service and Power Shell's nature is verb dash singular noun.